Isolation (2005 film): Critical response

 Rotten Tomatoes reported the film received 73% positive reviews, with an average score of 6.13/10.

 Festivals and awards

-Isolation was screened at Fantastic Fest in September 2006.
-It received three awards at the festival: the horror jury awards for best picture and best director Billy O'Brien, and the second-place audience award behind Hatchet.
+Isolation was screened at Texas' Fantastic Fest in September 2006 where it received three awards: the horror jury awards for best picture and best director Billy O'Brien, and the second-place audience award behind Hatchet.

+The following month it was also shown as the mystery screening of the Wales' inaugural Abertoir Horror Festival.